nso89/favorite-star-trek-quotes/README.md

 Yes,  I've heard,  Data, and  I  would  be  delighted to  offer  any  advice  I  can   on understanding women.
 When I have some, I'll let you know. - In Theory

+I never knew what a friend was until I met Geordi.
+He spoke to me as though I were human.
+He treated me no differently from anyone else.
+He accepted me for what I am.
+And that, I have learned, is friendship. - In Theory

 I do know why you ended up on the Enterprise.
 I asked for you.
 I wanted to make sure that you got a fair chance to redeem yourself. - Lower Decks